Returns the binary checksum value computed over a row of a table or over a list of expressions.

 - sql_variant (if the base type of sql_variant is a string data type).

-BINARY_CHECKSUM supports up to 8,000 characters of type varbinary(max) and up to 255 characters of type nvarchar(max).
+BINARY_CHECKSUM supports any length of type varbinary(max) and up to 255 characters of type nvarchar(max).

 This example uses